Toilleee/Data_135_yelp_rec/README.md

   Our recommendation system is built using Item-Based Collaborative Filtering.
 There are multiple files within the github, but our main file “Yelp_Rec_MAIN” contains the most up to date code for our program.
 For this reason, we will walk you through how the code in this file works.
+(The other file, yelp_rec_research, includes random code that we used as we worked to figure out a solution).

   We begin by importing a couple of tools for future data manipulation as well as tools for reading the json files into dataframes.
 Since we will be providing users the option to filter their